strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

       }}
     />

 6. The terminal will now ask you a few questions.
-Answer 'Yes' by pressing `Enter` to all questions _except_ to **Start with an example structure & data?**: for this question, press `n` to answer 'No'.
-We'll guide you in the following steps on how to create your own data structure and add data manually.
+Answer 'Yes' by pressing `Enter` to all questions _except_ to **Start with an example structure & data**: for this question, press `n` to answer 'No'.
+We will guide you through the steps to create your own data structure and manually add data.

     ![Questions and answers from the terminal](/img/assets/quick-start-guide/qsg-questions-answers-terminal.png)